gaehlerm/SoftwareEngineering/README.md

     close_database(location)
 ```

 Undoubtadly, this code is bad.
-It is very hard to read this code.
-There is too much code without any structure.
+It is very hard to read it.
+It doesn't contain any visible structure.

-The authors of this book formated the code a little and ended up with something like this:
+The authors of this book sorted the code a little, added some comments, and ended up with something like this:

 ```py
 class FrontendServer: